zhuchangyi/InteractiveCodeNote/README.md

 [![image](https://github.com/user-attachments/assets/23ae7fc9-dcf5-4bba-9d16-f0bab70cc6dc)](https://blog.piger.tech/posts/2024/07/test/)
 ## Introduction

-:books:Interactive Code Note is a web-based code editor that supports multiple programming languages.
+:books: Interactive Code Note is a web-based code editor that supports multiple programming languages.
 You can run code snippets, save versions, and retrieve previous versions.
 This document provides instructions for setting up and running the project.
 ## Features
-- Code execution in multiple languages(Still woring on that)
+- Code execution in multiple languages(Still working on that)
-- Save code and see Version history
+- Save codes and see version history
 - Embeddable in web pages or local markdown files
 - Supports platforms like Typora, Obsidian, Notion, and more
 - Docker-based deployment for easy setup and security